|Distance||120 miles (194 km)|

 |Train providers||Scotrail or London North Eastern Railway|

 Trains from Aberdeen to Glasgow cover the 120 miles (194 km) long route taking on average 2 h 35 min with our travel partners like Scotrail or London North Eastern Railway.
-There are direct train services available.
-You can get the cheapest train tickets for this route for as low as £51, but the average price of train tickets is £51.
+Normally, there are 8 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this route for as low as £32, but the average price of train tickets is £45.
 Travellers depart most frequently from Aberdeen and arrive in Glasgow Central.

 There are 23 departures from Glasgow each weekday headed for Aberdeen.
 Of these, 16 are direct journeys and seven require one transfer.
 Most trains (20 each weekday) are operated by ScotRail, with the three remaining services operated by LNER.